See the new trends report: 2025 Trends in Garden Design

 Manageable maintenance

-“Some trends we need to help people maintain,” says Darcy Daniels of eGardenGo and designer with Bloomtown Gardens in Portland.
+“Some trends we need to help people maintain,” says Darcy Daniels of eGardenGo in Portland.
 “For example, natural gardens or gardens with a relaxed style can be tricky to maintain and still meet our aesthetic desires.
 People want beautiful and eco-sensitive outdoor spaces but they’re desperate for it to be manageable over the long haul.”
 Daniels finds the following design principles will be key to manageable maintenance: thoughtful plant selection; choosing a planting scheme that matches how people want to live in their garden; and selecting a manageable plant palette, characterized by a fewer number of plants, each plant well-chosen and doing its ‘job’, i.e. easy-care blooms, multi-season appeal, etc. “We can achieve this naturalistic, relaxed, and looser planting style tempered with carefully selected plants,” she says, “so they’ll get the natural, casual garden that they desire and still land at a comfortable spot on the maintenance continuum.”

 Sustainable features integrated with design